Amerigo2020/Moodle-Course-Hider-Extension/README.md

 # TUM Moodle Course Hider Extension

+> **🍴 Fork Notice**: This is a fork of [Nicolas-Palencia/Moodle-Course-Hider-Extension](https://github.com/Nicolas-Palencia/Moodle-Course-Hider-Extension) with additional features.

 This Chrome extension automatically hides unwanted courses on [TUM Moodle](https://www.moodle.tum.de).
 It helps declutter your dashboard by filtering out courses based on keywords you define.

+## ✨ New Features in This Fork

+- 🎓 **Automatic Semester Selection**: Automatically selects "SoSe 2025" when loading the course overview
+- ⚙️ **Configurable Default Semester**: Easy to change the default semester in the code
+- 🔧 **Enhanced Code Quality**: Improved error handling and documentation

 ## Features